Monday, 30 June 2014

 Not only is the notion absurd, but the choice of the gender neutral pronouns is foolish as well.
 It sounds like Peter Sellers as Inspector Clouseau.

-I wondered whether this was a movement led by the parents of the children concerned or by leftist feminists fighting their cause on the pretext of helping the children.
+I wondered whether this was a movement led by the parents of the children concerned or by activists fighting a cause on the pretext of helping the children.

 To me it is almost incredible that such an absurd idea could even be considered by the School Board.
 But I can imagine what happened.
 The notion would have been pushed by a very small minority, and everyone else in the room would have been pinching themselves and thinking, can this be really happening, but refraining from pointing out its absurdity for fear of being labelled intolerant.